ZhengPeng7/SANet-Keras/README.md

 # SANet-Keras
-> Unofficial implementation of SANet for crowd counting in Keras.
+> An unofficial implementation of SANet for crowd counting in Keras-TF.

 ---